Resolve errors with mixed content to ensure a visitor’s web browser doesn’t block HTTP resources served over HTTPS.

 Each web browser uses different methods to warn visitors about mixed content on a website, potentially including:

 - A yellow triangle or information symbol beside the URL bar

 - For mixed content warnings, the web browser loads the resources but users don’t see the green lock icon in the URL.
 Warning messages appear within the browser’s debug tools:

-If a block then the browser is refusing to load the resource over an unsecured connection:
+For mixed content errors, the browser refuses to load the resources over an insecure connection: